helenweng168/Netflix_project_redux/README.md

 In the project directory, you can run:

 ### `yarn start`

+When you run "npm start" or "yarn start", the application server and backend server will start concurrently, so you don't need to run two servers.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.